sergemazille/vue-test-wrapperbuilder-pattern/README.md

 # wrapperbuilder

-The interesting part is in ./tests/User.spec.ts
+The interesting parts are in ./tests

 ## Project setup
 ```